im95able/Rea/README.md

 **IDPosContainer** stores indices of **IDSlotContainer** slots, which correspond to objects stored **ValueContainer**.
 E.g., third object of **IDPosContainer** is an index of aa **IDSlotContainer** slot, which corresponds to the third object od **ValueContainer**.
 Once the past the end object is moved to the erased location, its index is also moved to the corresponding location of **IDPosContainer**.
 In that way all lookup operations are done in constant time.

 ## Usage
 As stated earlier the main difference between the SlotMap and the DenseMap is in iteration.
 It's not possible to iterate through the objects stored in DenseMap using their ids.
 IDs can only be used for lookup.
-For iteration regular RandomAccess iterators are used(by default std::vector::iterator, "Discussion" section shows how to change internal containers for all library maps).
+For iteration regular RandomAccess iterators are used(by default std::vector::iterator, as with SlotMap you can cahnge the internal containers, "Discussion" section shows how to do that).

 Considering all of the users objects are kept in contigious array, and all erased objects are gone for real, there is no need for controlled or regulated version of DenseMap.